Skip to content

 There’s little doubt when the boys of Marin County started modifying their cruisers into downhill beasts, they started with the name “clunker.”
 We can see that in one of Charlie Kelly’s race event posters.

-But when Fisher and his pals set about building their “clunker” bikes—is it possible that some local families, maybe the parent of another racer, laughed at the name, pointing out the Dutch inference of “balls?”
+But when Fisher and his pals set about building their “clunker” bikes—is it possible that some local families, maybe the German immigrant parent of another racer, laughed at the name… perhaps asking, “Why klunker?
+Do they have ‘big jewels?'”

 And this teenage crew LOVED it?